learn-co-curriculum/dsc-effect-sizes/README.md

 * Effect size calculation and interpretation allows you to draw **Meta-Analytical** conclusions.
 This allows you to group together a number of existing studies, calculate the meta-analytic effect size and get the best estimate of the effect size of the population.

-* Perform **Power Analysis**, which help determine the number of participants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.
+* Perform **Power Analysis**, which helps determine the number of participants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.

 ## Calculating effect size in Python